scottx611x/CSCI-S-40/Lecture/Lectures.md

     - RTP Header has a notion of a timestamp in the header for both audio and video packets
     - The reciever can then say that: "this audio and video go together, I'll play them at the same time"
     - Codecs could change during the duration of a stream, but it would take a very sophisticated system to do this
+    - In the case of more complex applications (VR, multi-channel audio) each media stream will have its own port number and RTP sequence numbers
+    -